When Bigger is Worse: A Practitioner's Guide to Model Selection Under Data Scarcity: Methods

 \paragraph{Dataset Fraction.} Each model is trained on four fractions of the available training set: 10\% (897 images), 25\% (2{,}244 images), 50\% (4{,}488 images), and 100\% (8{,}977 images).
 This design allows us to characterize model behavior across a realistic range of annotation budgets, from severely data-scarce to fully supervised.

 \paragraph{Input Resolution.} We evaluate three input resolutions: 416\,px, 640\,px, and 1280\,px.
-Resolution directly affects the visibility of small rooftop PV installations and constitutes an independent axis of the resource budget as higher resolution increases both GPU memory consumption and inference time.
+These correspond to the standard production configurations recommended by Ultralytics, ensuring that our results are directly comparable to practitioner deployments.
+Resolution directly affects the visibility of small rooftop PV installations and constitutes an independent axis of the resource budget: higher resolution increases both GPU memory consumption and inference time, independently of model size.

-\paragraph{Training Grid.} These settings produce $5 \times 4 \times 3 = 60$ nominal combinations.
-Due to GPU memory constraints (NVIDIA A2, 16GB), the most demanding configurations (large models at 1280\,px) are excluded, yielding a total of 44 completed training runs.
-Table~\ref{tab:coverage} in Appendix \ref{sec:additional-tables} illustrates the full configuration space with missing entries indicated.